Inimesh/timer/README.md

 ## Description

-This is a simple timing framework to find out the time complexity of algorithms.
+This is a simple timing framework written in Python to deduce the time complexity of algorithms.

 ## Screenshots